-All Square is a restaurant in Minneapolis that employs individuals with criminal records who are in need of educational and professional opportunities.
-The restaurant, converts 900-square-feet into a vibrant, open, community-oriented space for fast-casual dining.
-It is for a nonprofit organization, whose Restaurant will help to offset the costs for the counseling and education services they provide to their employees.
+All Square is a restaurant for a non-profit that employs individuals with criminal records who are in need of educational and professional opportunities.
+The flagship restaurant, located along the Minnehaha Mile, converts 900 square feet into a community-oriented space for fast-casual dining.

 To give the mission of All Square a physical presence, the design plays with layers of everyday elements - such as frames, mirrors and LED lights - to connect and distinguish people and objects in the restaurant.
 They create visual relationships in the moments of looking at, in, or through the material interventions.